radosimarmata/radosimarmata/README.md

 ## Hi there 👋

-I'm Rado Simarmata, a passionate programmer with 4 years of experience in software development.
+I'm Rado Simarmata, a passionate programmer in software development.
 I specialize in building robust and scalable applications.

 ## Get in Touch